 1. Referral Sources: First, track where new clients originated from.
 Looking at how they found the law office: Facebook ad, on a billboard, by a referral?
 Finding out each source, the lawyer can improve and focus its advertising with ease, eliminating those tools that aren’t working.

 2. Profitability: Second, the profitability of each situation.
 Good lawyers know how much they are charging but also how much profit they will make.
 After expenses are paid, what is left over will be the profit.
 You will want to have some sort of tracking system for this.

-3. Realizations Rates: Third, realization rate which is tracking the money the lawyer collects from clients.
-Regrettably, there are times the lawyer get paid, say 15 hours, when invoicing for 20 hours.
+3. Realizations Rates: Third, the realization rate is tracking the money the lawyer collects from clients.
+Regrettably, there are times the lawyer gets paid, say 15 hours when invoicing for 20 hours.
 You need to consider this when reviewing your work.
 Realistically, we would expect the full amount due would be paid each time, but that would only be in a perfect world.

 Making Sense of the Numbers

-For practices that make less that take in one million dollars annually, it is a huge benefit to hire a contract bookkeeper.
+For practices that make less that take in one million dollars annually, it is a huge benefit to hiring a contract bookkeeper.
 He or she will have the ability to answer questions and find financial information quickly.
-Many small law practices don’t have the need for full-time, on-site bookkeeper.
-Neither do they need to hire a CPA to do their weekly and monthly financial tracking.
+Many small law practices don’t have the need for a full-time, on-site bookkeeper.
+Neither do they need to hire a CPA to do their weekly and monthly financial tracking?

 The Income Statement, Balance Sheet, and Statement of Cash Flows